-Hubert von Herkomer was born in Germany in 1849.
+Hubert von Herkomer was born in Germany on 26th May 1849.
 Hubert's family to England and in 1857 settled in Southampton.
 Herkomer studied at Southampton School of Art, the Munich Academy and the South Kensington Art School, where like his fellow student Luke Fildes, he was influenced by the work of Frederick Walker.

 Several of Herkomer's engravings that appeared in the Graphic were later reworked as large-scale oil paintings.
 This included, The Last Muster (1875) and Eventide: A Scene in the Westminster Union (1878).
 The Last Muster had originally been used by the Graphic to show a group of old army veterans attending a church service.
 As a painting it was seven feet long and was sold to a photographic firm for £1,200.